rotki/rotki/docs/api.rst

    :resjson bool result: Boolean denoting success or failure of the query.
    :statuscode 200: Files were exported successfully.
-   :statuscode 400: Provided query paramenter(s) is in some way malformed or given path is not a directory.
+   :statuscode 400: Provided query parameter(s) is in some way malformed or given path is not a directory.
    :statuscode 409: No user is currently logged in.
 No snapshot data found for the given timestamp.
 No permissions to write in the given directory.
 Check error message.
    :statuscode 500: Internal rotki error.